Best Organic Baby Formula: 2021 Buyers Guide

 - Many organic formulas contain additional whey.
 This makes the protein ratio more similar to the proportions of whey and casein in breast milk.

 - Organic formula provides essential nutrients while also ensuring that no traces of harmful substances make it into your baby’s bottle.
 This means eliminating pesticide residue, toxic processing agents, chemicals, and GMO ingredients.
-Organic formulas avoid unhealthy and potentially harmful ingredients such as carrageenan and hexane-extracted synthetic DHA; highly processed sweeteners like corn syrup, glucose syrup, and brown rice syrup; and synthetic nutrients and preservatives.
+Organic formulas avoid unhealthy and potentially harmful ingredients such as carrageenan; highly processed sweeteners like corn syrup, glucose syrup, and brown rice syrup; and artificial preservatives.

 Not all organic products are created equal.

-There are other significant differences between American and European formulas as the standards for what can be included in baby formula are stricter in Europe than in the United States.
+There are other significant differences between US formula brands and European formula brands as the standards for what can be included in baby formula are stricter in Europe than in the United States.

 - EU standards prohibit the inclusion of sucrose (table sugar) in infant formula, except in small quantities in specialty formulas for premature infants or babies with allergies.